Privateer: British Colonial period

 During King George's War, approximately 36,000 Americans served aboard privateers at one time or another.
 During the Nine Years War, the French adopted a policy of strongly encouraging privateers, including the famous Jean Bart, to attack English and Dutch shipping.
 England lost roughly 4,000 merchant ships during the war.
 In the following War of Spanish Succession, privateer attacks continued, Britain losing 3,250 merchant ships.

 In the subsequent conflict, the War of Austrian Succession, the Royal Navy was able to concentrate more on defending British ships.
 Britain lost 3,238 merchantmen, a smaller fraction of her merchant marine than the enemy losses of 3,434.
 While French losses were proportionally severe, the smaller but better protected Spanish trade suffered the least and it was Spanish privateers who enjoyed much of the best-allied plunder of British trade, particularly in the West Indies.

 American Revolutionary War

-During the American Revolutionary War, the Continental Congress, and some state governments (on their own initiative), issued privateering licenses, authorizing "legal piracy", to merchant captains in an effort to take prizes from the British Navy and Tory (Loyalist) privateers.
-This was done due to the relatively small number of commissioned American naval vessels and the pressing need for prisoner exchange.